ThomZenTury/OSC-Vimix-UI/README.md

 # OSC-Vimix-UI
-Control Interface for Vimix software.
-Built with Open Stage Control.
+User Interface meant to be used with Bruno Herbelin's wonderful "Vimix: Live Video Mixer".
+Built with the equally great <a href="https://openstagecontrol.ammd.net/">"Open Stage Control - Libre and modular OSC / MIDI controller"</a>.